-Publishers are requested to submit an Intent to Bid using the online Instructional Materials Adoption Portal found on the FDOEIM website no later than 11:59 p.m.
-EDT on the second Friday in May of the adoption year.
+Beginning with the 2026-2027 adoption and thereafter, publishers are requested to submit an Intent to Bid using the online Instructional Materials Adoption Portal found on the FDOEIM website no later than 11:59 p.m.
+EDT on the second Friday in July of the adoption year.
 All items specified on the Intent to Bid form should be provided.
 Submitting an Intent to Bid in no way obligates the publisher to participate in the adoption process.
 Publishers are encouraged to be as accurate as possible when submitting an Intent to Bid because this information is used to determine the appropriate number of reviewers for each subject area.
 One product cannot be submitted to multiple bids.
-Publishers can revise an Intent to Bid; however, an Intent to Bid cannot be deleted once it is saved.
-If a publisher requires an Intent to Bid to be deleted, all content must be removed and a request must then be submitted to IMStaff@fldoe.org and the FDOEIM staff will then remove the Intent to Bid(s) completely.
-Additions and alterations to bids that need to be made after the Intent to Bid close date also need to be submitted to IMStaff@fldoe.org.
+Publishers can revise or delete an Intent to Bid before the deadline.
+After the deadline, an Intent to Bid cannot be revised or deleted.